nota/helpfeel-download/README.md

 `PROJECT=xxxx node index.js`

-then, all resouces will be saved at `out/` directory.
+then, all resources will be saved at `out/` directory.

 To confirm it, put the files in any local server.
 For example, you could do like this: